-Too often, unqualified installers perform improper electrical installations out of ignorance, cut corners in order to reduce costs, and use products that don't meet national safety requirements or local laws and codes.
-The result can be unsafe installations that pose shock and fire hazards to users, and which also damages the public's confidence in the safety of, and therefore the value of, properly constructed electrical installations.
+Too often, unqualified installers perform improper electrical installations out of ignorance, cutting corners to reduce installation costs, and using inferior products that do not meet national safety standards requirements or local laws and codes.
+The result can be unsafe installations that pose shock and fire hazards threatening safety, life, and property.
+These types of incidents also damage the public's confidence in the safety of, and therefore the value of, properly constructed electrical installations.